KL13NT/iamnabil/src/markdown-pages/JavaScriptPromises.md

 In case of a rejection without a catch block the browser will throw an `Unhandled promise rejection` error.
 If you're developing on a *NodeJS* environment then you really **should** use a `catch` block because NodeJS will throw an the same error with a deprecation warning telling you that in future releases of NodeJS the whole process will be stopped with exit code that's not `0`, which could be problematic if you're working on a web server.

-# TL;DR
+## TL;DR
-Promises are messenger pigeons, send them with a message (request) in which it'll be `pending` while you do your chores (async code doesn't block the main thread) and when it comes back the response will either be a `rejection` error for you to `catch` or a `fulfilled` request which you handle with `then`
+Promises are messenger pigeons, send them with a message (request) in which it'll be `pending` while you do your chores (async code doesn't block the main thread) and when it comes back the response will either be a `rejection` error for you to `catch` or a `fulfilled` request which you handle with `then`.

-If you liked this article make sure to share it with your friends, and if you have any questions or spotted a mistake tweet it to me [@Nabil_Tharwat16](https://twitter.com/Nabil_Tharwat16), and as always, stay safe!